Church is changing

 Coronavirus (COVID-19) presents an unprecedented challenge to our communities, our parishes and our churches.
 Our mission is to meet this challenge by becoming a different sort of church in these coming months: hopeful and rooted in the offering of prayer and praise and overflowing in service to the world.

-It is going to be a huge adjustment for us not to gather together for worship, not least because that is precisely what we want to do in a time of crisis.
-The Coronavirus will also disproportionately affects those in our communities who we provide most pastoral and practical support to and we need to find new ways of doing this.
+It is a huge adjustment for us not to gather together for worship, not least because that is precisely what we want to do in a time of crisis.
+The Coronavirus also disproportionately affects those in our communities who we provide most pastoral and practical support to and we are finding new ways of doing this.

 This web page provides resources and ideas to help you:

 1) Encourage people to pray and worship at home

 2) Continue to bless your community in new ways.